MaxBenChrist/tspreprocess/README.rst

 tspreprocess
 ============

-Time series can contain noise, be sampled under a non fitting rate or need to be compressed.
+Time series can contain noise, may be sampled under a non fitting rate or just need to be compressed.
-*tspreprocess* is a library of preprocessing tools for time series data to tackle such problems.
+*tspreprocess* is a library for such preprocessing tasks.
+It contains tools to transform and clean time series data for better analyses.

-We are planning to add methods to do
+In detail, we are planning to add methods to do

 * Denoising
 * Compression